PorcusorulMagic/K4-System-Time-Played-Website/README.md

 ## Getting Started

-Follow these steps to install and use the addon:
+Follow these steps to install and use the website:

 ### Prerequisites

 Before you begin, ensure you have the following prerequisites:

 - A working CS2 (Counter-Strike 2) server.
+- A working Website.
 - CounterStrikeSharp is up to date and is running on your server.
 - A compatible MySQL database (Version 5.2 or higher) set up and configured.
+- K4-System loaded in your server.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Installation

-1. **Download the Addon:** Start by downloading the addon from the [GitHub Releases Page](https://github.com/K4ryuu/K4-System/releases).
+1. **Download the Website:** Start by downloading the website from the [GitHub Releases Page](https://github.com/PorcusorulMagic/K4-System-Time-Played/releases).
 Choose the latest release version.

-2. **Extract the Addon:** After downloading, extract the contents of the addon to the counterstrikesharp/plugins directory on your server.
-Inside the plugins folder, you should have a folder named exactly as the project dll.
+2. **Extract the Website:** After downloading, extract the contents of the website into your webhost directory.
 From the releases, you find it pre zipped with the correct name.

 3. **Configuration:** The config is being generated after the first start of the plugin, to configs/plugins/K4-System/ folder.